meeber/style-type-thing/README.md

 // > 80 characters
 var dilemma = "Has Anyone Really Been Far Even as Decided to Use Even Go Want"
             + " to do Look More Like?";
 ```

 ## Indent

-I'll always cherish my time in callback hell, for it taught me the beauty of the 2 character indent.
-I say "character" instead of "space" because I'm of the opinion that operators such as `:`, `+`, `&&`, and `||` should serve as the indent in some situations.
-I'm also of the opinion that one must always resist the temptation to add a bunch of extra spaces to the start of each line in order to achieve some kind of cute alignment.
+I'll always cherish my time in callback hell, for it taught me the beauty of the 2 space indent.

+In a previous version of this guide, I advocated using operators such as `&&` in lieu of two spaces when applicable, and I stressed the importance of resisting the temptation to add extra spaces in an attempt to achieve some kind of cute alignment.

+I've changed my mind on both accounts.
+I now always use 2-space indents regardless of operators, and I've succumbed to the temptation of adding extra spaces to achieve alignment.
+Cuteness prevails.

 Valid formats: